28 JULY – 8 AUGUST 2022

 The other sports facilities, including the 50m training pool and 8-lane athletics track creates an ideal performance environment to make it a popular training and preparation venue for participating nations.
 In addition, the Games should present unprecedented opportunities to use campus accommodation for Games contractors, volunteers and spectators.

 There will be some exciting volunteer opportunities for our students, alumni and staff; and hopefully a record number of our current students and alumni will be competing for a number of the Commonwealth Nations and Territories.
 Most recently, at the 2018 Gold Coast Games, we had 6 students and 18 alumni competing!
-Read more about them here.
+Read more about them on our student sport blog.

-Sign up for news and to register your interest on the Birmingham 2022 website, and if you’re interested in volunteering, why not build up your experience with our Extra Mile programme, to gain the knowledge and expertise of working at sports events on campus?
+Sign up for news and to register your interest on the Birmingham 2022 website.
+If you’re interested in volunteering, why not build up your experience with our Extra Mile programme on the dedicated volunteering webpage, to gain the knowledge and expertise of working at sports events on campus?